ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * a 'trl_hash' parameter, specifying the "Hash Name String" of the hash function used to compute token hashes as defined in {{sec-token-name}};

-* a 'max_n' parameter, specifying the value of MAX_N, i.e., the maximum number of TRL updates pertaining to each registered device that the AS retains for that device (see {{ssec-trl-diff-query}});
+* a 'max_n' parameter, specifying the value of MAX_N, i.e., the maximum number of series items that the AS retains in the update collection associated with a registered device (see {{ssec-trl-diff-query}});

 * possible further parameters related to the registration process.